spring-attic/spring-hadoop-samples-old/shell/docs/README.txt

 hd.fs=hdfs://localhost:9000
 mapred.job.tracker=localhost:9001

-If you want to use a different host or port then edit the config/config.properties file or run the 'config edit' command from inside the hd-shell application.
+If you want to use a different host or port then either edit the config/config.properties file or run the 'config set' command from inside the hd-shell application.

 To start the hd-shell application enter 'sh ./bin/run' from the directory where you unzipped the spring-hadoop-samples.zip file.